LukaszPasich/Anaconda-MAA-MS1/README.md

 6.	- PROBLEM: The hover effect on images of instructors (the subtle zoom-in) has been completely breaking on smaller screen sizes/ devices in all browsers.
 	The circle and the image were scaling at different times.
 I was trying to remove the classes responsible for the effect at certain media query, but other parts were getting affected and because this was a "borrowed" code I didn't have 100% understanding and control of it.
-	- SOLUTION: After many trials of different things to solve the problem, it occurred to me that I could leave the effect as is but set the __scale: 1;__ on the effect animation at certain media queries, so it basically wouldn't change at all... and it worked!
+	- SOLUTION: After many trials of different things to solve the problem, it occurred to me that I could leave the effect as it was but set it as __transform: scale(1);__ on the effect animation at certain media queries, so it basically wouldn't change at all... and it worked!

 <img src="assets/images_readme/ms1-readme-testing-bugfix8.png" alt="Anaconda MAA website - bugs fixed">